Troy Terry Game Preview: Ducks vs. Bruins

-Troy Terry and the Anaheim Ducks will play the Boston Bruins at 8:30 PM ET on Sunday, October 22, 2023.
-Considering a wager on Terry in the Ducks-Bruins game?
-Use our stats and information below.
+Troy Terry and the Anaheim Ducks will face the Boston Bruins at 7:00 PM ET on Thursday, October 26, 2023.
+Looking to bet on Terry's props versus the Bruins?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.